Worshipful Company of Haberdashers: History and functions

 Elsewhere in England and Wales, Haberdashers' schools have been endowed notably by William Jones (Monmouth) and William Adams (Shropshire).

 In 1990, at Monmouth School, the Glover Music School was established funded by Dame Jane Glover, sister of Past Master Richard Glover, and daughter of a previous headmaster.

 The Haberdashers' Company continues, as required, to present copies of the King James Bible to pupils at all its schools, whilst welcoming those of all faiths and none.
-The company owns and participates in the patronage of eight parish church advowsons.
+The Company owns and participates in the patronage of eight parish church advowsons.

-The company is sole trustee of two major educational charities: Haberdashers' Aske's Charity and the William Jones's Schools Foundation.
+The Company is sole trustee of two major educational charities: Haberdashers' Aske's Charity and the William Jones' Schools Foundation.

-The company ranks eighth in the order of precedence of City livery companies and, as such, it is recognised as one of the Great Twelve Livery Companies.
-Like other livery companies, it supports the work of the Lord Mayor, the City Corporation and the Sheriffs: Sir William Russell, Master Haberdasher (2024/25), was the first Lord Mayor of London to serve consecutive terms (2019–21) since the 19th century; HRH the Duke of Edinburgh sits on the Haberdashers' Court of Assistants and Alderman Robert Hughes-Penney currently serves as Sheriff of the City of London (for 2025/26).
+A Great Twelve Livery Company it ranks eighth in the City of London order of precedence.
+Like other livery companies, it supports the work of the Lord Mayor, the City Corporation and the Sheriffs: Sir William Russell, Master Haberdasher (2024/25), was the first Lord Mayor of London to serve consecutive terms (2019–21) since the 19th century; HRH the Duke of Edinburgh sits on its Court of Assistants as too does Alderman Robert Hughes-Penney, Sheriff of the City of London (for 2025/26).

-Haberdashers' Hall was situated near the Guildhall in Bassishaw Ward for many centuries, but from 2002 the company took additional premises in the City Ward of Farringdon Without, where it is now based.
+Located near the Guildhall in Bassishaw Ward for six centuries, from 2002 the Company took additional premises in the City Ward of Farringdon Without, where Haberdashers' Hall is now headquartered.

 The Haberdashers' motto is "Serve and Obey".